Intertwining relations for diffusions in manifolds and applications to functional inequalities: Intertwining: a symmetric positive case

 We also assume that $\rho_B$ is bounded from below.
 As we already said, the generator $L^{W,B}$ is essentially self-adjoint.
-With this new assumption, $L^{W,B}$ is the sum of a symmetric non-negative operator $L^\sslash_B$ and a bounded potential $M_B$.
+With this new assumption, $L^{W,B}$ is the sum of a symmetric non-negative operator $L^\sslash_B$ and a bounded from below potential $M_B$.
 So we could obtain a new proof of the the essential self-adjointness as a generalization of proof of Strichartz in \cite{Stri}.
 In order to obtain the intertwining relation, we need to show that~$(B^*)^{-1} d \BP_t f$ is the unique $L^2$ strong solution to the Cauchy problem

-where the mapping $t\mapsto F(.,t)$ is continuous from $\R_+$ to $L^2(B,\mu)$.
-Remark that we are looking for a strong solution.
-Actually, as we do not know the domain of~$L^{W,B}$, we cannot use the uniqueness in the sense of self-adjoint operator.
+where the mapping $t\mapsto F(\cdot,t)$ is continuous from $\R_+$ to $L^2(B,\mu)$.
+Remark that we are looking for a strong solution : in this Cauchy problem, $L^{W,B}$ has to be understood as a differential operator and not an $L^2$ operator.
+Actually, as we do not know the domain of $L^{W,B}$, we cannot use the uniqueness in the sense of self-adjoint operator.

 \begin{prop} Assume that $\BB=0$ and that $M_B$ is uniformly bounded from below.
 Let $F$ be a solution of the $L^2$ Cauchy problem above.
 Then, we have \end{prop}